-The third servant might have whined: Hey!
+But the third servant forgot that everything he'd been given had belonged to the master.
+His heart apparently became jealous of whatever glory the master would have received from his labor.
+And he might have whined: Hey!
 How is that just?
-What an audacious complaint that would have been coming from a man who clearly had been trusted greatly and allowed to be a partner in what the master would do.
-The master willingly gave the money to the three servants, allowing them to use it to increase their talents and skills.
+What an audacious complaint coming from a man who clearly had been trusted greatly and allowed to be a partner in what the master would do.
+In effect, the master willingly gave the money to the three servants, allowing each to use it to increase their talents and skills.
 He wanted to work with and rejoice with his servants as a result of their successful investments.
 But the third servant could see only the negative aspects of such engagement, so he painted the master in a bad, selfish, cruel, hard light.

 Today, what successful CEO wouldn’t expect to completely entrust his company’s welfare to subordinates?
 And then, what subordinate would complain that the CEO had profited from his or her having worked hard for the CEO?
 Isn’t that the essence of a successful business transaction?

 Can you imagine the consequence for the one who did nothing wise with the valuable resource that he’d been given?

 26“His master replied, ‘You wicked, lazy servant!
 So you knew that I harvest where I have not sown and gather where I have not scattered seed?
 27Well then, you should have put my money on deposit with the bankers, so that when I returned I would have received it back with interest.